Scrollerer/Scrollerer.github.io/index.md

 - Immersive Game Menu
 > <img src="include/SurviveMenuGif.gif" alt="Animated GIF Survive Unity" width="90%">
 >
-> Inspired by my passion for survival games and my favourite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersiveness.
+> Inspired by my passion for survival games and my favorite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersiveness.

 - RPG Idle Collector